Who made the film?

-We are thrilled to have partnered with the Space Telescope Science Institute and 59 Productions for the Deep Field project.
-The amazing team of scientists, engineers and artists will be creating the final Deep Field film.
+An incredible team of scientists, engineers asnd artists at the Space Telescope Science Institute and 59 Productions made the Deep Field film.
 Produced by John Powell, the soundtrack has been recorded with the Royal Philharmonic Orchestra, the Eric Whitacre Singers and Virtual Choir 5.

-The film will be set to Eric’s piece – Deep Field – which is 23 minutes long.
+The film is set to Eric’s piece – Deep Field – which is 23 minutes long.

 Where can I listen to Deep Field?

-Will I be able to buy or download the VC5 recordings, video or soundtrack of Deep Field?
+Can I buy or download the VC5 recordings, video or soundtrack of Deep Field?

 What is the Virtual Choir?